josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/README.md

 Do not treat accusations of antisemitism as inherently cynical.

-Examine the claim, its evidence, its context, and the institutional use being made of it.
+Examine the claim, its evidence, its context, its effects, and the institutional use being made of it.

 Apply the same discipline to allegations of: